Effective Date: July 1, 2022

-References to “Personal Information” means data that relates to you and can — either on its own or in combination with other information — identify you as an individual.
-Personal Information does not include data that has been aggregated or made anonymous such that you can no longer be identified using means reasonably available to us.
+References to “Personal Information” means data that relates to you and can — either on its own or in combination with other information — reasonably be associated with you as an individual.
+Personal Information includes information that could be reasonably linked, directly, or indirectly, with you.
+Personal Information does not include data that has been aggregated or made anonymous such that you can no longer be identified, or the information can no longer be related to you, using means reasonably available to us.

 2. INFORMATION WE COLLECT